tudelft3d/cityjson-versioning-prototype/README.md

     cjv rotterdam.json commit Examples/rotterdam/initial_deleted_building.json test-branch -m "Delete a building"
     ```

-5. You can check everything is fine with:
+5. You can check if everything is okay with:

     ```
-    cjv rotterdam.json log --graph
+    cjv rotterdam.json log master test-branch --graph
     ```

 6. Merge `test-branch` into `master`: